Robert Icke: 2018-23, Internationaal Theater Amsterdam

-Icke's text of his adaptations of 1984, Oresteia, Uncle Vanya, Mary Stuart, The Wild Duck and his 'performance text' of Hamlet are published by Oberon Books.

-In March 2019, Icke won the Kurt Hübner award for the German adaptation of Oresteia.

-Philosophy
+The New York transfers of Icke's Hamlet and Oresteia were dedicated to the memory of Peter Brook, with whom Icke had a close friendship.
+Brook also introduced Icke to Andrei Serban, who regularly directs productions of Icke's adaptations in Romania and Hungary.

+2024-

+Icke's compression of Henry IV, Parts 1 and 2 as Player Kings starring Sir Ian McKellen as Falstaff opened to strong reviews in London's West End in the Spring of 2024.
+His adaptation of Oedipus opened later the same year at Wyndham's Theatre, starring Mark Strong and Lesley Manville, to rave reviews.
+It is slated for a Broadway transfer in 2025.

+In early 2025, Icke's controversial play, Manhunt, dealing with the life and death of Raoul Moat, opened at the Royal Court Theatre starring Samuel Edward-Cook.

+Style and reputation

 Icke has said that, in his work on classics, he searches for a return "to the impulse of the original play, to clear away the accumulated dust of its performance history.
 So much of great drama was profoundly troubling when it was first done.
 The word radical actually means to go back to the root.
 They rioted at Ibsen's A Doll’s House...Audiences shouldn't be allowed to feel nothing."

 He has described his philosophy of adaptation aslike using a foreign plug.
 You are in a country where your hairdryer won't work when you plug it straight in.
 You have to find the adaptor which will let the electricity of now flow into the old thing and make it function.Icke has also spoken about the importance of attracting younger audiences to the theatre, describing theatre's elderly audience as "a big problem ...the industry’s going to have to address and sort out because otherwise we’re dead.
 In 50 or 60 years, there will be no audience."
 He courted controversy in 2016 by admitting that he thought audiences should leave plays in the interval if they found them boring.

 Sarah Crompton has written of Icke's methods for initiating projects, "he finds an actor he wants to collaborate with and then they discuss the play that actor wants to perform", noting "the way he is quietly building relationships with an entire group of actors and bringing them back to work on successive projects."
 Icke tends to work with the same performers (a group that Natasha Tripney has dubbed "Team Icke") including repeat collaborations with Lia Williams, Tobias Menzies, Juliet Stevenson, Jessica Brown Findlay, Luke Thompson, Lorna Brown, Daniel Rabin, Rudi Dharmalingham, Joshua Higgott, and Angus Wright.